aabdullahsayed/Estatia/README.md

 Estatia is a modern **ASP.NET Core** real estate management system designed to streamline the connection between agents, buyers, and administrators.
 It features a robust property marketplace, role-based security, and an integrated **Machine Learning Price Estimator**.

-##  Features
+## ✨ Features

-- ** Property Marketplace:** Search, filter, and view properties in real-time.
+- **Property Marketplace:** Search, filter, and view properties in real-time.
-- ** ML Price Estimator:** Predict property values using a trained Machine Learning model.
+- **ML Price Estimator:** Predict property values using a trained Machine Learning model.
-- ** Role-Based Access Control:** Distinct dashboards for Admins, Agents, and Users.
+- **Role-Based Access Control:** Distinct dashboards for Admins, Agents, and Users.
-- ** Responsive Design:** Built with Bootstrap for seamless mobile and desktop use.
+- **Responsive Design:** Built with Bootstrap for seamless mobile and desktop use.

 ## 🛠 Tech Stack